luiscarlosgph/rtspwebviewer-ffmpeg/README.md

 Web server that displays an RTSP video stream using ffmpeg as backend.

 Use as a Docker container
 -------------------------

+This section explains how to use this repository with Docker.

 1. Build Docker container: